US clients and their contractors will have the opportunity to manage tax forms directly through Deel.

 Address (State, City, Address, Address 2, Zip) — For Address, include the building number and street name (e.g., "52 Market Street").
 For Address 2, include the apartment, suite, unit, building, or floor number.

 Foreign Tax Identifying Number (TIN)— Enter your tax identification number issued from your country of residence.
-If you don't have one, put your ID number instead.
+If you don't have one, a National ID number might be acceptable; please consult a government office or local legal advisor.

 Claim of Treaty Benefits (Part II):